skambuilds/PySpark-EMR-FraudDetection/README.md

 	- [test_identity.csv](https://www.kaggle.com/c/ieee-fraud-detection/data?select=test_identity.csv)
 5. Now go back to your AWS Console, select the **input/** directory of your bucket and upload here the csv files you have just downloaded.

-### Module Configuration
+### Step 4: Module Configuration
 In this section we clarify how to configure the module.
 The [**Terraform/test.tf**](Terraform/test.tf) file contains the Terraform configuration.
 We describe its content in the following.

 First of all we want to make sure that our AWS provider is properly configured.
 If you make use of named AWS credential profiles, then all you need to set in the provider block is a version and a region as shown below.
-Furthermore, exporting AWS_PROFILE with the desired AWS credential profile name before invoking Terraform ensures that the underlying AWS SDK uses the right set of credentials.
+We have already perform this task for you adding the following code snippet:

     provider "aws" {
         version = "3.21.0"
         region  = "us-east-1"
     }

+Furthermore, exporting AWS_PROFILE with the desired AWS credential profile name before invoking Terraform ensures that the underlying AWS SDK uses the right set of credentials.

 From there, we create a module block in order to call the emr module.
-You have to update this module block with your own AWS parameters.
 The source argument has been set to the path of the emr module code which you can find in the [**Terraform/emr-module/**](Terraform/emr-module/) directory of this repo.
 The emr module code has been described in detail in the [in-depth information section](https://github.com/skambuilds/PySpark-EMR-FraudDetection#terraform-emr-module) of this document.

     module "emr" {
       source = "./emr-module/"